Share This Article

-Embedded Systems that has an 8-bit or 16-bit microcontroller
+Embedded Systems that have an 8-bit or 16-bit microcontroller

 - Medium-scale embedded systems

-Embedded Systems that has a 16-bit or 32-bit micro-controller
+Embedded Systems that have a 16-bit or 32-bit micro-controller

 - Sophisticated embedded systems

-Embedded Systems that has a 32-bit or 64-bit micro-controller
+Embedded Systems that have a 32-bit or 64-bit micro-controller

 Embedded System Program & Design